AbdullahaJ2000/FasterRCNN_FewShotLearning/README.md

    - Focuses on learning transferable features across different object categories

 2. For Adaptation Phase:
+   - Type 1 (Full Data Adaptation):
+     - Uses all available data for training
+     - Includes validation split for monitoring performance
+     - Suitable when you have sufficient data for new classes
+     - Better for final model deployment

+   - Type 2 (Few-Shot Adaptation):
+     - Uses limited support data for adaptation
+     - Evaluates on unseen query data
+     - Suitable for scenarios with limited data
+     - Tests model's few-shot learning capabilities
-   - Requires new class data in COCO format
+     - Support data should be in COCO format
-   - `num_classes` should match your new class dataset
-   - Support data (few examples) is used for adaptation
-   - Query data without annotation
+     - Query data can be unannotated

 3. For inference:
    - Can process single images or directories